-- a) RA II consists of 35 Members whose meteorological observing networks differ in density and quality with an increase in the availability of SYNOP, TEMP and CLIMAT reports.
+- a) RA II consists of 35 Members whose meteorological observing networks rather differ in density and quality with an increase in the availability of SYNOP, TEMP and CLIMAT reports.
 RBSN consists of 1366 surface stations (~ 31 % of global total of 4339), 274 radiosonde stations and 30 radiowind stations.
 The status of the RBSN operation can be considered as satisfactory.
 Since June 2010 there has been increase of 11 RBSN stations. - b) A significant increase of the networks of Automatic Weather Stations (AWSs) has been noticed in the Region, specifically thanks to India.
 By the end of 2011, India will have a network of 675 AWSs and additional 400 AWSs are planned to be installed during 2012-2017.
-Maldives also plans installing 20 AWSs by 2012.
-These networks might become the parts of RBSN/RBCN or at least they can be considered augmentation to the conventional RBSN and RBCN.
-Criteria for inclusion of AWSs should be developed by the relevant RA II working body and submitted to the next session of RA II for approval.1) - c) RBCN comprises of 666 CLIMAT reporting stations, 263 GCOS Surface Network (GSN) stations, 32 GCOS Upper-Air Network (GUAN) stations, and two GCOS Reference Upper-Air Network (GRUAN) stations: Xilinhot in China and Tateno in Japan. - d) Thanks to a modernization of surface and upper-air observational networks by some Members of the Region, improvement in the GOS observation can be expected in RA II. - e) Observational gaps can be summarized as follows: - Seven (7) Members (Bahrain; Kyrgyzstan; Lao People's Democratic Republic; Macao, China; Nepal; Sri Lanka and Uzbekistan) have no radiosonde stations included in RBSN; - Only 11 Members out of 35 contribute to GUAN; - Based on monitoring of SYNOP reports at MTN centres, 48 RBSN stations were silent during the period July 2010 to April 2011; - Based on monitoring of CLIMAT reports at MTN centres, 60 RBCN stations were silent during the period July 2010 to April 2011; 21 CLIMAT TEMP stations were silent during this period. - f) Recommendations on surface-based observations can be summarized as follows: - As some inconsistencies were noticed at the meeting, specifically regarding silent stations, the meeting recommended that the updated and corrected list of silent stations should be submitted to the XV-RA II; the Theme Leader in Surface-based Observations should take the actions and provide the corrected list; in this regard, the meeting suggested that all Members should provide a complete list of their observing stations and systems for the benefit of the whole Region; - Members should ensure that all planned RBSN/RBCN stations are implemented and operational; existing problems (silent stations) should be fully addressed; - High priority should be given to standardized data management, including data quality control procedures, to ensure compatibility, documented data quality, availability of metadata; and integration of observational data and products inside the Region as well as with those produced by Members in other Regions; in this regard, relevant technical regular material and guideline are highly needed (note: improvement should be achieved through the implementation of WIGOS in the Region);
+Maldives also plans installing 20 AWSs by the year 2012.
+These networks might become the parts of RBSN/RBCN or at least they can be considered an augmentation to the conventional RBSN and RBCN.
+Criteria for inclusion of AWSs should be developed by the relevant RA II working body and submitted to the next session of RA II for approval.1) - c) RBCN comprises of 666 CLIMAT reporting stations, 263 GCOS Surface Network (GSN) stations, 32 GCOS Upper Air Network (GUAN) stations, and two GCOS Reference Upper-Air (GRUAN) stations: Xilinhot in China and Tateno in Japan. - d) Thanks to a modernization of surface and upper air observational networks by some Members of the Region, an improvement in the GOS observation can be expected in RA II. - e) Observational gaps can be summarized as follows: - Seven Members (Bahrain; Kyrgyzstan; Lao People's Democratic Republic; Macao, China; Nepal; Sri Lanka and Uzbekistan) have no radiosonde stations included in RBSN; - Only 11 Members out of 35 contribute to GUAN; - Based on monitoring of SYNOP reports at MTN centres, 48 RBSN stations were silent during the period July 2010 to April 2011; - Based on monitoring of CLIMAT reports at MTN centres, 60 RBCN stations were silent during the period July 2010 to April 2011; 21 CLIMAT TEMP Stations were silent during this period. - f) Recommendations on surface-based observations can be summarized as follows: - As some inconsistencies were noticed at the meeting, specifically regarding silent stations, the meeting recommended that the updated and correct list of silent stations should be submitted to the XV-RA II; the Theme Leader in Surface-based Observations should take the actions and provide the corrected list; in this regard, the session suggested that all Members should provide a complete list of their observing stations and systems for the benefit of the whole Region; - Members should ensure that all planned RBSN/RBCN stations are implemented and operational; existing problems (silent stations) should be fully addressed;